langmead-lab/vargas/README.md

 ------------------ vargas export, Apr 23 2016. rgaddip1@jhu.edu -------------------
 -b	--buildfile    <string> Graph to export to DOT.
--c	--context      <string> Export the local context graph of these alignments.
+-c	--context      <string> Export the local context Graph of these alignments.

 DOT file printed to stdout.